sorknes/webpack-boilerplate/docs/scss/Mixins.md

 ## Text align

-A mixin that helps text-alignment
+A mixin that helps text-alignment.

 - text-align: start; and text-align: end; allows the browser to decide how to
 - best align text based on the user's LTR or RTL preference.
 Browser support is